 APC's containment strategy focuses on hot-aisle containment for its ability to closely control temperatures and efficiency gains.
 Emerson Network Power favors cold-aisle containment for its flexibility and robust design for operating and maintenance procedures.

 Is hot-aisle/cold-aisle containment a fit for every data center?
-Which factors weigh into the decision?
-What is the turnaround on return on investment for containment strategies?
+Which

 Find out by listening to this podcast with Emerson Network Power's Vice President of Marketing for Liebert, Fred Stack, and American Power Conversion Corp.'s John Niemann, Product Line Manager, InRow Cooling.